Personal tools

 https://microbiotec19.net/en/

-This biennale conference, although directed at Portuguese scientists, aims to provide an international scientific forum by which researchers from all over the world share their knowledge, exchange ideas, and discuss scientific policy and regulatory issues associated with microbiology and biotechnology in the future.
-The debate will also be focused on the relationship with industry, the creation of a network of culture collections in Portugal, and the risks to food safety.
+Although directed at Portuguese scientists, this biennale conference aims to provide an international scientific forum where researchers from all over the world share their knowledge, exchange ideas, and discuss scientific policy and regulatory issues associated with microbiology and biotechnology in the future.

 MET Lab at Biotrans19, the 14th International Symposium on Biocatalysis and Biotransformations